Mattress Stores – Buying Guide and Information

 - Excellent value: Online stores don’t have the overhead of a physical showroom, and those savings frequently result in better deals for customers.

-- Free shipping: The vast majority of mattresses sold online come with free shipping of the mattress to your doorstep as a bed-in-a-box.
+- Free shipping: The vast majority of mattresses sold online come with free shipping of the mattress to your doorstep as a mattress in a box.

 - Customer-friendly return policies: Sleep trials let you test out the mattress in your own bedroom over a period of weeks or months with the option to return it if it doesn’t work for you.